8 : Bronze and Iron

 One of their villages has been unearthed in Norfolk and tells us a lot about them.
 See (Link)

 These people added the Sarsens to the already ancient monuments at Stonehenge, the King's Men to the Rollright Stones and, later, some of the 'hill forts' to local hills, together with many more Barrows and Tumuli.
-They probably also dug out the surprisingly stylised White Horse in the chalk scarp at Uffington.
+They probably also dug out from the chalk scarp at Uffington, the surprisingly stylised White Horse.
 At a more humdrum level, there is plenty of evidence of their surprisingly complex and regular field systems in the more fertile areas, with crops like spelt wheat and barley being grown and sheep, pigs, goats and horses being reared, as well as cattle.

 The Rollright Stones are on my Nobs & Yobs cycle route.
 Link : Nobs & Yobs